Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Growth has been driven by the popularity of LaCroix, but sales have fluctuated in recent years.
+Historical Growth: Growth has been primarily driven by the popularity of LaCroix.
+The company's growth has had fluctuations depending on trends.

 Summary